srct/whats-open/README.md

 it to straight up JavaScript. jQuery has [great documentation](http://docs.jquery.com/) and I've found [Mozilla's documentation on JavaScript](https://developer.mozilla.org/en-US/docs/JavaScript) to be useful as well.
-But if you're Google-fu is sharp, that should suffice.
+But if your Google-fu is sharp, that should suffice.

 <!--This section is incorrect as git.gmu.edu is no longer operational -->
 <!--If you followed the steps in "Set Up" above, once you actually make changes it-->